5un/Unity-TurnbasedMultiplayer/README.md

 ## Turn-based Protocol Design

+## Draft class specifications

 ### Game State Object

 * stage (String): what is the current state of the game.
 In some game, there might be a SETUP stage where players have to pick sides and roles.
 * numRounds (Integer): which round it is in the game.
 A round consists of multiple phases.
 * phase (String): what is the name of the current phase.
 * whoseTurn (Participant Id): whose turn it is in the phase, if applicable.
-* participants (Participant): The players of the game.
+* participants (List of Participant): The players of the game.
 * capabilityCards (List of Cards):
 * goals (List of String):
 * board (List of Cells):